-Pongal cutlets – pongal cutlets are easy and tasty snack recipe made with left over pongal.
+Pongal cutlets – a tasty snack made with pongal.
 Its a great way of using up the left over pongal from morning.
-Try these pongal cutlets as a evening snack with a cup of coffee or tea.
+Try these cutlets as a evening snack and enjoy with a cup of coffee or tea.

 Serve these pongal cutlets with green and tamarind chutney.
 Kids as well as adults will love these cutlets and will be surprised to know that these were made with left over pongal.

 One of the best breakfasts of a South Indian house hold is Pongal.
 It tastes best when eaten hot.
 But when it sits for few hours, pongal tends to become hard.
 This is one of the best ways to use up left over pongal.

 Growing up my mom used the leftover pongal to make these cutlets as a after school snack.

 Its a very simple recipe which takes hardly few minutes to make.

 If you are looking for Pongal recipes, try my Masala Pongal with vegetables.
 Its a complete meal by itself.